jessicalhille/tech-talk/README.md

   ## Tests
   No tests required for this application.

-  ## Credits
-  None.

   ## License
   This project is licensed under the MIT license.

   ## Questions
   If you have any questions about this project, please contact me directly at jessicalhille@gmail.com.
-  You can view more of my projects at https://github.com/jessicalhille@gmail.com.
+  You can view more of my projects at https://github.com/jessicalhille.